-The on-board CPU can monitor and report module ID information (slot location, software version and board revision), power status, and ancillary data status to the optional frame System Control module.
+The on-board CPU can monitor and report module ID information (slot location, software version and board revision) and power status to the optional frame System Control module.
 This information can be accessed by the user or set to register an alarm if desired using the remote control options available.